 Eggplant Parmigiana is a dish usually made for huge gatherings.
-These little sliders are a delicious treat during treatment and the perfect way to enjoy the ‘Parmigian’’ taste without having to cook for an army.
+These little sliders are a delicious treat during treatment, and the perfect way to enjoy the “Parmigiana” taste without having to cook for an... army.
 The recipe is designed to be an easy, fun, and practical way to make just one or two portions.
 Roasting the eggplant cuts down on both fat and effort, and gives you time to get everything else ready while it cooks.
-The parchment packets not only help the sliders stay in shape as they cook, they make clean up easy, great when you’re tired.
+The parchment packets not only help the sliders stay in shape as they cook, they also make clean up easy — great when your’re tired.
 There’s no scrubbing or cleaning cookware, just paper to throw away.

-If you can’t find fresh basil, instead use the leaves from a couple of sprigs of fresh oregano, or some dried oregano.
-If you use dried, don’t use too much, it’s stronger than fresh.
+If fresh basil is not available, instead use the leaves from a couple of sprigs of fresh oregano or some dried oregano.
+If using dried leaves, don’t use too much — it’s stronger than fresh.
 A small pinch on the tomato slices will do.

 For a higher fat dish, substitute the ricotta for thin slices of mozzarella.

-You can make these with raw eggplant, just miss out step 2, and instead salt the slices and let them drain in a colander for 30 minutes.
+Raw eggplant can be used.
+Just skip step 2, and instead salt the slices and let them drain in a colander for 30 minutes.
 Rinse and carefully pat dry.
-You can get everything else ready while you are doing this.
+Get everything else ready while doing this.